Invoices and Payments

 - storage

-- metrics overage
+- metrics active-series overage

-- log overage
+- log ingest overage

 That makes it easier to compare the current-period estimate with the final invoice once the period closes.